Who is my academic adviser?

 How do I request a leave of absence?

 To request a leave of absence, you must complete the Leave of Absence Request form.
 You can take a Leave of Absence for up to 2 consecutive semesters.

 - If you do not come back after the 2 consecutive semesters, you will be withdrawn from the University.

-If you have any questions, please set up a time to meet with an academic adviser in the Student Success and First Generation Initiative Office.
+If you have any questions, please set up a time to meet with an academic adviser in the Student Success Center.

 How do I register for classes?